This post may contain affiliate links. Read my disclosure policy.

 And we all know that hurting people are good at hurting others.
 And it’s hard to love people that hurt you.

 Sometimes when we speak words meant to bring healing and hope, others personalize our message and take it as a challenge to fight.
-It leaves you shaking your head in wonder, thinking “how in the world did we get here?”
+It leaves you shaking your head in wondering “how in the world did we get here?”

 I’ve been asking myself that question A LOT lately when I turn on the news or read another headline or update.